kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 +    // the class of a running container or sandbox can be changed.
 +    bool Mutable = 2;
 +    // List of classes of this QoS resource.
-+    repeated QoSResourceClassInfo classes = 3;
++    repeated QOSResourceClassInfo classes = 3;
 +}

-+// QoSResourceClassInfo contains information about one class of certain +// QoS resource.
++// QOSResourceClassInfo contains information about one class of certain +// QoS resource.
-+message QoSResourceClassInfo {
++message QOSResourceClassInfo {
 +    // Name of the class
 +    string name = 1;
 +    // Capacity is the number of maximum allowed simultaneous assignments into this class